rebcabin/tangledown/README.md

 If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files, we'll go back to [org-mode](http://orgmode.org/) and [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed, classical Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
 Markdown is good enough for Github, and thus for almost everyone.

+### COLOPHON: Why Writing Matters

+Leslie Lamport, Turing-Award Winner, 2013, noted that writing is the best way to clarify thinking, and the *only* way to record thinking.
+He had a bit more to say (approximately --- I've substituted "coding" for "mathematics" in what he actually said):

+> Writing is Nature's Way of showing you how sloppy your thinking is.
+Coding is Nature's Way of showing you how sloppy your writing is.
+Testing is Nature's Way of showing you how sloppy your coding is.

+Writing good code is like writing mathematics.
+Good, tested code is like a proved theorem.
+Code without documentation is like a pile of equations with no explanation.
+It's next to hopeless to understand it, let alone use it creatively or even just to maintain it.

+To reduces sloppiness, we must keep testing close to writing. (think, write docs, code, (test, refactor, test, refactor, ...), ...) in a nested loop.

+The following tragedy occurs all-to-often in the software world:

+- The original team who wrote GiantProgramX departs.

+- No one on staff knows how to modify or maintain GiantProgramX.

+- Management orders a 3-week Reverse Engineering project to document the design and maintenance of GiantProgramX.

+- The Reverse Engineers finds that the few comments in the code are Dead-On-Arrival --- out-of-date, irrelevant, misplaced, just-plain wrong.

+- The Reverse-Engineering team eventually gives up and writes a NewGiantProgramX.

 ## HOW TO RUN TANGLEDOWN: